 III.
 Who and What is Covered

-This code covers all NHPR journalists, defined as employees who report (including hosts and newscasters), edit or produce news programming.
+This code covers all NHPR journalists, defined as employees who report, edit or produce news programming.
 It also covers all senior team members and all other staff members who frequently interact with the public, including outward-facing Director-level staff in development and marketing, Major Gift Officers, Corporate Relations Representatives and full-time staff outside content departments who regularly host.
 The code applies to all platforms for NHPR news content, including broadcast, online and podcasts/on-demand audio.

 The code also applies to material provided to NHPR news by independent producers and freelance reporters, editors, photographers and other journalists.
 NHPR news expects its outside contributors to be free of conflicts of interest on stories they cover, to be fair and accurate, and to pursue stories in a manner consistent with the ethical journalism principles stated in this code.
-There will be instances where provisions of this code are not applicable to an outside contributor (a freelancer who primarily does arts coverage, for example, may not in some situations be subject to the prohibition on making contributions to political campaigns).
+There will be instances where provisions of this code are not applicable to an outside contributor.
+(A freelancer who primarily does arts coverage, for example, may not in some situations be subject to the prohibition on making contributions to political campaigns.)
 Supervisors will make these judgments on a case-by-case basis and, if necessary, in consultation with the News Director.
 Because contributors in this category are not NHPR employees, the remedy for dealing with a conflict of interest or other violation of the principles of this code is rejection of the offered material as well as any future story proposals similarly affected by the conflict.
 As with NHPR news employees, outside contributors must disclose potential conflicts of interest when they accept an assignment or make a story pitch, and NHPR editors must make sufficient inquiries of those persons to satisfy themselves that the contributors have complied with this code.

 IV.
 Statement of Principles

-Our coverage must be fair, unbiased, accurate, complete and honest.
-As NHPR journalists, we are expected to conduct ourselves in a manner that leaves no question about our independence and fairness.
-We must treat the people we cover and our listeners with respect.
+Our coverage must be fair, independent, accurate, complete and honest.
+As a news organization, we are expected to conduct ourselves in a manner that leaves no question about our independence and fairness.
+We must treat the people we cover and our audiences with respect.

-Unbiased means that we separate our personal opinions - such as an individual's religious beliefs or political ideology - from the subjects we are covering.
-We do not approach any coverage with overt or hidden agendas.
+Independence means that we separate our personal opinions - such as religious beliefs or political ideology - from the subjects we are covering.
+As a news organization, we do not approach any coverage with overt or hidden agendas.
 It is not the role of journalists to be entirely objective or without bias - that is not possible - but to be conscious of bias, approach their work with an objective method, and demonstrate fairness.

 Accuracy means that each day we make rigorous efforts at all levels of the news gathering and programming process to ensure our facts are not only right but also presented in the correct context.
 We make every possible effort to ensure commentaries are correct in assertions of fact.

-We attempt to verify what our sources and the officials we interview tell us when the material involved is argumentative or capable of different interpretations.
-We are skeptical of all facts gathered and report them only when we are reasonably satisfied of their accuracy.
-We guard against errors of omission that cause a story to misinform our listeners by failing to be complete.
+We attempt to verify what our sources and the officials we interview tell us when the material involved is argumentative or susceptible to different interpretations.
+We are skeptical of all information gathered and report it only when we are reasonably satisfied with its accuracy.
+We guard against errors of omission that cause a story to misinform our users by failing to be complete.
 We make sure that our language accurately describes the facts and does not imply a fact we have not confirmed.

-Honesty means we do not deceive the people or institutions we cover about our identity or intentions, and we do not deceive our listeners.
-We do not deceive our listeners by presenting the work of others as our own (plagiarism), by cutting interviews in ways that distort their meaning, or by manipulating audio in a way that distorts its meaning, how it was obtained or when it was obtained.
-The same standards apply to photographs used on NHPR online.
-Honesty means owning up publicly and quickly to mistakes we make on air.
+Honesty means we do not deceive the people or institutions we cover about our identity or intentions, and we do not deceive our audience.
+We do not deceive our users by presenting the work of others as our own (plagiarism); by editing interviews in ways that distort their meaning; or by manipulating audio in a way that distorts its meaning, how it was obtained or when it was obtained.
+The same standards apply to photographs and video used on NHPR online.
+Honesty means owning up publicly and quickly to mistakes we make in our journalism on any platform.